 Advanced registration required.

-Although workshops can be taken in any order, we recommend attending the Creating Your EndNote Library first.
+Workshops can be taken in any order, but we recommend attending the Creating Your EndNote Library first.

 New workshop dates are added after scheduled workshops have been completed